Edward Dorr Griffin Professor of Comparative Literature

 My books include Interpreting Anime (2018) and Sublime Voices: Science and Fiction in the Work of Abe Kōbō (2009).
 I have also co-edited many volumes of criticism focused on anime and Japanese popular culture: Robot Ghosts and Wired Dreams: Japanese Science Fiction from Origins to Anime (2007), and the first ten volumes of the University of Minnesota Press's Mechademia series, for work on Japanese anime, manga, and the fan arts (2006-2015).

 At Williams I teach courses on Japanese literature and visual culture as well as classes on comparative literature and literary theory.
-In 2023–24 I am teaching courses on world literature; twentieth-century critical theory; confession and deception in modern Japanese fiction; and Japanese film.
+In fall 2024 I am teaching a course on love and death in modern Japanese fiction and a tutorial on postmodernism.
+I'm on sabbatical in spring 2025.

 A popular section of this site is "Japanese for Your Mac," which has information about working with Japanese on Macintosh computers.